-ProLink II and ProLink III provide a configuration upload/download function which allows you to save configuration sets to your PC.
+ProLink III provides a configuration upload/download function which allows you to save configuration sets to your PC.
 This allows you to back up and restore your transmitter configuration.
-It is also a convenient way to replicate a configuration across multiple devices.
+This is also a convenient way to replicate a configuration across multiple devices.